 - Diarrhea or constipation.

-- Cough that may be prolonged and not getting better soon.
+- A cough that may be prolonged and not getting better soon.

 - Indigestion or bloating.